INFORMATIONS FOR AUTHORS

 - Journal allow the author(s) to hold the copyright and allow the author(s) to retain publishing rights.
 On the detailed information, please contact email@example.com.

-The manuscript should be arranged according to the following pattern:
+The manuscript should be arranged according to the following pattern in two documents:

 - title (please use capital letters only when needed),